hnsdomains/docs/README.md

 Top-level domains, like ‘.one’ and ‘.test’, are owned by smart contracts called registrars, which specify rules governing the allocation of their subdomains.
 Anyone may, by following the rules imposed by these registrar contracts, obtain ownership of a domain for their own use.
 HNS also supports importing in DNS names already owned by the user for use on HNS.

 Because of the hierarchal nature of HNS, anyone who owns a domain at any level may configure subdomains - for themselves or others - as desired.
-For instance, if Alice owns 'alice.eth', she can create 'pay.alice.one' and configure it as she wishes.
+For instance, if Alice owns 'alice.one', she can create 'pay.alice.one' and configure it as she wishes.

 HNS is deployed on the Harmony main network and on several test networks.
 If you use a library such as the [HNSjs](https://www.npmjs.com/package/@ENSdomains/ENSjs) Javascript library, or an end-user application, it will automatically detect the network you are interacting with and use the HNS deployment on that network.